mattheu/learn-wp/README.md

 ## Theme advanced.

 - [ ] Use [HM Webpack Helpers](https://humanmade.github.io/webpack-helpers/) to build a JavaScript file in your theme so that you can write modern JS and JSX.
 Just production mode is fine to start.
-- [ ] RepUse HM Webpack Helpers to compile a SCSS file.
+- [ ] Use HM Webpack Helpers to compile a SCSS file.
 - [ ] Use [Asset Loader](https://github.com/humanmade/asset-loader) to load your files.
 - [ ] Set up webpack dev server so that it
 - [ ] Elasticsearch/Elasticpress